jmetzger/training-kubernetes-security-en/kubernetes-networkpolicy/00-simple-exercises-group-en.md

 wget -q nginx -O -
 ```

-## Step 5: Allow access vof pods with the Label run=access (all pods startet with run with the name access, do have this label by default)
+## Step 5: Allow access from pods with the Label run=access (all pods startet with run with the name access do have this label by default)

 ```
 nano 04-access-nginx.yaml